smartcontractkit/functions-hardhat-starter-kit/README.md

 ## Off-chain Secrets

-Instead of using encrypted secrets stored directly on the blockchain, encrypted secrets can also be hosted off-chain and be fetched by DON nodes via HTTP when a request is initiated.
+Instead of using encrypted secrets written directly on the blockchain, encrypted secrets are hosted off-chain and be fetched by DON nodes via HTTP when a request is initiated.
+This allows encrypted secrets to be deleted when they are no longer in use.
+By default, the tooling automatically uploads secrets to private Github Gists and deletes them once a request is fulfilled unless the secrets are being used for an `AutomatedFunctionsConsumer.sol` contract.
+If integrating with Chainlink Automation, it is recommended to delete the secrets Gist manually once it is not longer in use.

-Off-chain secrets also enable a separate set of secrets to be assigned to each node in the DON.
+Additionally, per-node secrets allow a separate set of secrets to be assigned to each node in the DON.
 Each node will not be able to decrypt the set of secrets belonging to another node.
 Optionally, a set of default secrets encrypted with the DON public key can be used as a fallback by any DON member who does not have a set of secrets assigned to them.
 This handles the case where a new member is added to the DON, but the assigned secrets have not yet been updated.

-To use per-node assigned secrets, enter a list of secrets objects into `perNodeOffchainSecrets` in _Functions-request-config.js_ before running the `functions-build-offchain-secrets` command.
+To use per-node assigned secrets, enter a list of secrets objects into `perNodeSecrets` in _Functions-request-config.js_.
 The number of objects in the array must correspond to the number of nodes in the DON.
-Default secrets can be entered into the `globalOffchainSecrets` parameter of `Functions-request-config.js`.
+Default secrets can be entered into the `secrets` parameter of `Functions-request-config.js`.
 Each secrets object must have the same set of entries, but the values for each entry can be different (ie: `[ { apiKey: '123' }, { apiKey: '456' }, ... ]`).
-If the per-node secrets feature is not desired, `perNodeOffchainSecrets` can be left empty and a single set of secrets can be entered for `globalOffchainSecrets`.
+If the per-node secrets feature is not desired, `perNodeSecrets` can be left empty and a single set of secrets can be entered for `secrets`.

-To generate the encrypted secrets JSON file, run the command `npx hardhat functions-build-offchain-secrets --network network_name_here`.
-This will output the file _offchain-secrets.json_ which can be uploaded to S3, Github, or another hosting service that allows the JSON file to be fetched via URL.
+If you prefer to host secrets elsewhere instead of having them automatically uploaded to a Github Gist, generate the encrypted secrets JSON file by running the command `npx hardhat functions-build-offchain-secrets --network network_name_here`.
+This will output the file _offchain-secrets.json_ which can be uploaded to any other hosting service that allows the JSON file to be fetched via URL.
-Once the JSON file is uploaded, set `secretsLocation` to `Location.Remote` in _Functions-request-config.js_ and enter the URL(s) where the JSON file is hosted into `secretsURLs`.
+Once the JSON file is uploaded, enter the URL(s) where the JSON file is hosted into `secretsURLs`.
 Multiple URLs can be entered as a fallback in case any of the URLs are offline.
 Each URL should host the exact same JSON file.
 The tooling will automatically pack the secrets URL(s) into a space-separated string and encrypt the string using the DON public key so no 3rd party can view the URLs.
 Finally, this encrypted string of URLs is used in the `secrets` parameter when making an on-chain request.

 URLs which host secrets must be available every time a request is executed by DON nodes.
 For optimal security, it is recommended to expire the URLs when the off-chain secrets are no longer in use.